Srishti0610/Srishti0610/README.md

-<h1 align="center">👋 Hello, I'm Srishti Madan Raikar</h1>
+<h1 align="left">Srishti Madan Raikar</h1>
-<h3 align="center">A passionate software developer from India, currently pursuing my Master's in Computer Science at the University of Texas at Arlington 🎓(USA).
+<h3 align="justify">A passionate software developer from India, currently pursuing my Master's in Computer Science at the University of Texas at Arlington 🎓(USA).
 With a solid foundation in software engineering and a Master's in Computer Applications from Mount Carmel College, I bring a diverse set of skills to the coding table.</h3>

-- **⚡ Fun fact:  Outside the coding realm, I love playing with flavors in the kitchen!
+**⚡⚡ Outside the coding realm, I love playing with flavors in the kitchen!
 Cooking is my way of unwinding, and I enjoy experimenting with different cuisines.
-Bon appétit! 🍲👩‍🍳**
+Bon appétit! 🍲👩‍🍳 ⚡⚡**

 <h3 align="left">Connect with me:</h3>
 <p align="left">